MartynovychSerhii/Data_Analytics/DE-101/module02/readme.md

+* Create_tables_query.sql - Document with SQL to create tables
-Metrics_query.sql - Document with SQL queries answering for this requests:
+* Metrics_query.sql - Document with SQL queries answering for this requests:

   - Total Sales
   - Total Profit